 The last step is to publish the previously generated byte array using BasicPublish.
 BasicPublish has like QueueDeclare a couple of useful parameters but to keep it simple, I only provide the queue name and my byte array.

 That’s all the logic you need to publish data to your queue.
 Before I can use it, I have to do two more things though.
 First, I have to register my CustomerUpdateSender class in the Startup class.
 I am also providing the settings for the queue like the name or user from the appsettings.
 Therefore, I have to read this section in the Startup class.

 The last step is to call the SendCustomer method when a customer is updated.
 This call is in the Handle method of the UpdateCustomerCommandHandler.
-If you commented out the line before to test the application without RabbitMQ, you have to uncomment the call now.

 Implementation of reading data from RabbitMQ

 Implementing the read functionality is a bit more complex because we have to constantly check the queue if there are new messages and if so, process them.
-I love .net core and it comes really handy here. .net core provides the abstract class BackgroundService which provides the method ExecuteAsync.
+I love .NET Core and it comes really handy here. .NET Core provides the abstract class BackgroundService which provides the method ExecuteAsync.
 This method can be overriden and is executed regularly in the background.

 In the OrderApi solution, I create a new project called OrderApi.Messaging.Receive, install the RabbitMQ.Client NuGet and create a class called CustomerFullNameUpdateReceiver.
 This class inherits from the BackgroundService class and overrides the ExecuteAsync method.

 In the constructor of the class, I initialize my queue the same way as in the CustomerApi using QueueDeclere.
 Additionally, I register events that I won’t implement now but might be useful in the future.